dirkpetersen/our-chat/README.md

 ## <a name='PrepareServer'></a>Prepare Server

 Run the [prepare-server.sh](https://raw.githubusercontent.com/dirkpetersen/our-chat/refs/heads/main/prepare-server.sh) script as root user to install docker and prepare the `ochat` user account.
-You can also start it as a normal user if you have requested the correct [sudo config](#i-dont-have-root-permissions)
+You can also start it as a normal user if you have requested the correct [sudo config](#i-dont-have-root-permissions).

 ```
 curl https://raw.githubusercontent.com/dirkpetersen/our-chat/refs/heads/main/prepare-server.sh?token=$(date +%s) | bash
 ```

-Now switch to the ochat user `sudo su - ochat` and continue with [Prepare install](#prepare-install).
+Now switch to the ochat user with `sudo su - ochat` and continue with [Prepare install](#prepare-install).

 ## <a name='Prepareinstall'></a>Prepare install